University Policies and Procedures

 Confidentiality and Disability Disclosure Statement

 Students with disabilities are admitted to Marshall University under the same admittance criteria and process for all students.
 Students with disabilities are not required to disclose their disability during the admissions process nor during their time at Marshall.
-However, if they seek accommodations including assistive technology, or auxiliary aids/services they must make their request to the Office of Disability Services.
+However, if they seek accommodations including assistive technology, or auxiliary aids/services they must make their request to the Office of Accessibility and Accommodations.

 Accessibility